kedarmhaswade/cities/README.md

  3. My understanding is that this (~9 minutes' wall-clock time for MySQL and that of ~12 minutes for local SQLite) is slow.
 What am I doing wrong?
  4. I understand that lot of time is spent in logging the generated SQL.
 But is that a factor?
  5. I see "SHOW VARIABLES like 'max_allowed_packet';" in case of MySQL.
 I believe that setting on my server is all right (its value in my.cnf is default = 16M).
 If not, what should that be?
+6. The generated database itself is correct, as far as I can tell, from my testing with rails console (e.g. using stuff like City.all, City.all.where("name=?", "Phoenix").